 The functional classification is complementary to the economic classification.
 It serves to distinguish transactions by policy purpose or type of outlay.
 This is also referred to as expense by output.
 Its main purpose is to facilitate understanding of how funds available to government have been spent.
-Examples would be health, education, administration, judicial services, and so on.
+Examples would be health, education, general public services, public order and safety, and so on.